 This device-dependence really hinders designers’ flexibility — they can’t edit drafts on the go or quickly access each other’s files on team meetings.

 Backup is a huge problem for designers who are storing their files on a hard drive.
 While some editors (like Sketch) update files automatically, others require you to save files manually.
 There are plenty of things that could go wrong and make you lose your work — a power outage, a device malfunction, and so on.

 Unfortunately, I’ve met more than a handful of designers who stored assets on their PCs only and had a hard time restoring their work once the computer broke down.

 How Digital Asset Management Can Help

-The good news is that there’s a solution to all common organization problems designers face — consider giving digital asset management a try.
+The good news is that there’s a solution to all common organization problems designers face — consider giving graphic design software a try.
 These file manager platforms are a one-stop-shop for editing files in teams, sharing them with clients, locating a needed asset, and creating a structured storage system.

 Here’s how digital asset managers make a difference for designer teams:

 - Support all file types.
 By the DAM definition, these tools are designer-oriented.
 They allow you to preview RAW, Photoshop, Sketch, Premiere Pro, InDesign, and other assets.
 Thus, you will not have to convert your work to a different format, struggle with entity multiplication, or change formatting when sharing a draft with your team.